Three reasons why miracles are rarely happening today

 2. God has a time frame for everything

 God defies the natural law to do miracles.
 To do so was critical in the advent of Christianity.
-In fact, Jesus refused to perform His first miracle at a wedding because His ministry has not begun.
+Jesus refused to perform His first miracle at a wedding because His ministry had not begun.

 The apostles did miracles, but the anointing was not transferable

-There is no Biblical text that indicates an apostolic succession or a “vicar of Christ.”
+Jesus gave the apostle the power to do miracles (Luke 9:1).
+No text says the power can be delegated (apostolic succession or vicar of Christ).
 The Holy Spirit actively worked with them in an era long gone.

 “God did extraordinary miracles through Paul so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured, and the evil spirits left them.”